-The Air Pollution Control District (APCD) has reviewed the referenced project, which consists of the conversion of existing greenhouses totaling approximately 19,200 square feet for cannabis cultivation and an existing 1,950 square foot structure for ancillary processing including drying, trimming, and packaging.
+The Air Pollution Control District (APCD) has reviewed the referenced project, which consists of the conversion of an existing greenhouse totaling 39,000 square feet for cannabis cultivation.
+The applicant is proposing to remove approximately 6,000 square feet of the greenhouse to conform to the project parcel.
+The operation will include the use of a 1,830 square foot building for processing and also an existing office trailer.
+The plans indicate that a boiler exists on site currently but no specifications were provided.
+No manufacturing or distribution is proposed.
 The project site is served by municipal water, no grading is required, and no generators are proposed.
 The subject property, a 32.27-acre parcel zoned AG-I-10, and identified in the Assessor Parcel Map Book as APN 065-250-025, is located at 5295 Shoreline Drive in the unincorporated area of Santa Barbara.